 Budget Announcement November 2017

 Scheme 1 - relief would be made available to those ratepayers facing large increases as a result of the loss of small business rate relief, the Council has already identified ratepayers who will qualify for the Scheme and recalculated 2018/19 bills.

-Scheme 3 - The new local discretionary relief scheme allows the Council to provide some support to ratepayers facing increases in their bills.
-In year 1, the Council identified ratepayers like to qualify for this scheme in year 1 and 2, a copy of the Three Rivers District Council Revaluation support policy, which was approved by Policy & Resource Committee on 5 October 2017 can be found here.
-Year 2 scheme to be confirmed late March 2018 / early 2019 and as the Council has already identified ratepayers who will qualify and 2018/19 bills have had reliefs applied.
+Scheme 2 - The new local discretionary relief scheme allows the Council to provide some support to ratepayers facing increases in their bills.
+The Council identified ratepayers likely to qualify for this scheme in year 1 and 2, a copy of the Three Rivers District Council Revaluation support policy.
+This was approved by Policy & Resource Committee on 5 October 2017 can be found here.
+Year 3 scheme to be confirmed late March 2019, and as the Council has already identified ratepayers who will qualify and 2019/20 bills have had reliefs applied.

 Check Challenge Appeal: